CDTester/playwright/README.md

     - `{name: 'webkit', use: { ...devices['Desktop Safari'] } }`
     - `{name: 'Mobile Safari', use: { ...devices['iPhone 12'], isMobile: true } }`

+### Locators
+Use playwright getBy...() locators when possible as they have auto-waiting and retry-ability features.
+- .getByRole() to locate by explicit and implicit accessibility attributes.
+- .getByText() to locate by text content.
+- .getByLabel() to locate a form control by associated label's text.
+- .getByPlaceholder() to locate an input by placeholder.
+- .getByAltText() to locate an element, usually image, by its text alternative.
+- .getByTitle() to locate an element by its title attribute.
+- .getByTestId() to locate an element based on its data-testid attribute (other attributes can be configured).

+See more details about those here [Locators](./docs/locators.txt).

+Other locators:
+  - text: text='text to find' (add single quotes for exact match)
+  - id: id='id value' (add single quotes for exact match)
+  - xpath: //selector[@attribute='value']
+  - css:
+    - by class:     selector.classname | .classname
+    - by id:        selector#idname | #idname
+    - by atribute:  selector[attribute=value] | [attribute=value]

 ### Agent - Planner
 TBC